2017 PID Summer School

 Accepted abstracts will be provided with travel grants to assist with airfare, hotel, and meal expenses.
 The language of the School will be in English and selected participants are required to become CIS members at the conclusion of the School.
 For more information on membership please click here.

 A handful of "Observers" will be allowed to attend the PID Summer School.
+Observers are mid to late career immunologists who are looking to expand their knowledge around PIDs.
 As an Observer you are allowed to attend the sessions and take part first hand in the same experience as the fellows who attend.
 You will also have the opportunity to present a brief case (5 mins) the first night of the program.

 If you are interested in participating as an observer you will need to submit the following documents: